 Technical Baccalaureate (TechBac)

 Newly introduced in 2014, the TechBac are practical, vocational, courses run by the City and Guilds aimed at 16-19-year-olds wanting technical qualifications and soft skills.
-Soft skills refer to personal skills essential in the workplace such as how you communicate, can you adapt, take criticism, solve problems, listen and learn by observation.

 University Technical College (UTC)

 There are a number of alternatives to mainstream school.
 University Technical Colleges and TechBac provide courses which are taught at local colleges.
 These may suit students looking for traditional academic learning combined with practical skills.
-A certain number of previous qualifications such as a GCSE or BTEC are required to be eligible for enrollment.
+A certain number of previous qualifications such as a GCSE or BTEC are required to be eligible for enrolment.